daveyc/lanyon/_posts/2017-01-27-lua-pds-directory.md

 [Lua](https://www.lua.org/) is a lovely little language.
 It's simple, powerful and insanely fast.
 It's also easy to extend with C/C++ modules.

 The [Lua4z](https://www.lua4z.com/) port brings Lua to the z/OS mainframe operating system.
-One of the most imporant pieces of work for the port was to patch the lua I/O library to fully support all the different types of MVS data set: Sequential, PDS, VSAM (ESDS, KSDS, RRDS) and z/OS Unix files.
+One of the most imporant pieces of work for the port was to patch the Lua I/O library to support all the different types of MVS data set: Sequential, PDS, VSAM (ESDS, KSDS, RRDS) and z/OS Unix files.
 Luckily this was not an onerous task as the C standard library `fopen()` supports all of the above.
 Some boiler plate code was added to support record based
 I/O and voila!